Showing posts with label Non-Fiction. Show all posts

 Description:

 Unless you live in New York City or very much enjoy visiting this delightful, challenging city, you might think you would have little interest in reading E.B.
 White's Here Is New York from his 1949 summer living in the city.
-But you would be so very wrong.
+But you would be so quite wrong.

 White is a magnificent writer, a quiet observer relating to us lucky readers his thoughts about the sights, sounds, people, and even the air of New York.
 And rather than me try to convince you of value of this short book/essay (only 56 pages), I'll just present some quotes from White and let you judge for yourself.